Updated: May 4

 Water is also able to leave your skin more easily, leading to dehydrated skin.

 Your skin is defenseless, easily aggravated, and this gives rise to irritations, acne, free radical damage, excess oil production, excess enzyme activity

-Our skin naturally sits at a pH level of 4.5 - 6.5 - slightly acidic, and this is a perfect environment for the growth of our skins bacterial flora which is necessary for skin health.
-This pH is also essential for proper functioning of our skins enzymes which help seal in hydration and exfoliate dead skin cells.
-Additionally, a slightly acidic stratum corneum is essential for optimal functioning of the bactericidal qualities of our hydrolipid film.
-Bacteria have a hard time living there, and a shift in it's natural pH predisposes the skin to inflammatory and infectious dermatoses, including acne vulgaris.
+Our skin naturally sits at a pH level of 4.5 - 6.5 - slightly acidic, and this is a perfect environment for the growth of our skin's bacterial flora which is necessary for skin health.
+This pH is also essential for the proper functioning of our skin's enzymes which help seal in hydration and exfoliate dead skin cells.
+Additionally, a slightly acidic stratum corneum is essential for the optimal functioning of the bactericidal qualities of our hydrolipid film.
+Bacteria have a hard time living there, and a shift in its natural pH predisposes the skin to inflammatory and infectious dermatoses, including acne vulgaris.